 Evaluates to true if the command was run on or after date.
 See Date and time format for a description of supported date and time formats.

 group runas_group

 Evaluates to true if the command was run with the specified runas_group.
-Note that unless a runas_group was explicitly specified when sudo was run this field will be empty in the log.
+Unless a runas_group was explicitly specified when sudo was run this field will be empty in the log.